npm, pnpm, and Yarn

 Select npm or yarn to use the system default installation.

-To use a custom installation of a package manager, click Select, and then choose the relevant path to the package manager in the dialog that opens.
+To use a custom installation of a package manager, click Select, and select the installation folder of the relevant package manager.

 CLion automatically uses the chosen package manager when you select the